Canagliflozin/metformin (By mouth)

 Canagliflozin (kan-a-gli-FLOE-zin), Metformin Hydrochloride (met-FOR-min hye-droe-KLOR-ide)

 Treats type 2 diabetes.
-Also lowers the risk of death, heart attack, or stroke in patients with type 2 diabetes and heart or blood vessel problems.
+Also lowers the risk of death, end stage kidney disease, heart attack, or stroke in patients with type 2 diabetes and heart or blood vessel problems.

 Invokamet, Invokamet XRThere may be other brand names for this medicine.